xy-plotter/xy/README.md

 ```sh
 npm install --save arnaudjuracek/xy
 ```
-<sup>please note that this module has not been tested with the official makeblock firmwares</sup>
+<sup>Note: this module has not been tested with the official makeblock firmwares</sup>